christhomas16/go-birding-website/README.md

 - Intelligent ranking by relevance and location

 ### Comprehensive Database
-- 400+ curated birding locations
+- Over 16,000 curated birding locations
 - Rich species data and habitat information
 - Direct eBird integration for current data

 ## 📱 System Requirements (for the app)

 - iOS 18.0 or later
-- iPhone 14 Plus recommended for optimal AI performance
+- iPhone 14 Plus (recommended) or newer for optimal AI performance
 - Location Services enabled
 - Microphone access for voice commands